Can you do a Handstand?

 Equally important to mastering tetherball is being quick on your feet.
 Moving forward and backward quickly, and knowing when to move sideways.
 This not only makes it difficult for the other player to decide how to serve or hit the ball, it gives you a better chance to make defensive hits.

-Of course, being a tetherball sports champ takes practice, but that’s what camp is for!
+Of course, being a tetherball sports champ takes practice, but that’s what the games at camp are for!

 OK, do you have any other tetherball tips, strategies or tactics?